Carreau/phd-dissertation/parts/roleofactin.rst

     :alt: "Actin recycling at the leading edge of a cell"
     :width: 70%

-    Adapted from :cite:`Pollard2000`, schematic recapitulating the formation of a dendritic network at the leading edge of a cell were several of the function of protein can be seen.
+    Adapted from :cite:`Pollard2000`.
+Schematic recapitulating the formation of a dendritic network at the leading edge of a cell were several of the function of protein can be seen.
 An actin nucleation promoting factor (Active WASp,  blue rectangle at the membrane) will activate Arp2/3 (green